ridiculous/duck_puncher/README.md

 # DuckPuncher

-Ruby objects walk and talk like ducks, therefore they _are_ ducks.
+Since Ruby objects walk and talk like ducks, they must therefore _be_ ducks.
 But ducks don't always behave, and some times they need tough love.
 You know, lil love punches! :punch: :heart:

 These are the ducks I love the most: